juk0de/mtf2json/README.md

     },
 },
 ```

-Location, facing, quantity and ammo are all individual keys of each weapon.
-Additionally, each weapon has a slot number that represents
+Location, facing, quantity, and ammo are all individual keys for each weapon.
+Additionally, each weapon has a slot number that represents its order in the
-the order in the MTF file (and on the record sheet).
-Some MTF files contain individual entries even for identical weapons in the same
+MTF file (and on the record sheet).
+Some MTF files contain individual entries
-location (i.e. no quantity at the beginning of the line).
-Those entries are automatically merged.
+for identical weapons in the same location (i.e., no quantity at the beginning
+of the line).
+These entries are automatically merged.

 ### Structure
 MTF: